fourier-space/Computing-2-Notes/javascript.md

 then `array_is_empty` would contain the value either `true` or `false` depending on whether `array` was empty or not.

-You'll also see booleans controling the flow of a program, which code path it should take, i.e. in `if` or `while` statements,
+Booleans, or expressions that evaluate to booleans, control the flow of a program, which code path it should take, i.e. in `if` or `while` statements,
 ```javascript